-Robert Murphy, MD, is currently Associate Dean and Associate Professor of Applied Informatics in the School of Biomedical Informatics at the University of Texas Health Science Center in Houston.
+Robert Murphy, MD, is Associate Dean and Associate Professor of Applied Informatics in the McWilliams School of Biomedical Informatics at the University of Texas Health Science Center in Houston.

-At UTHealth, Dr, Murphy has taught, published and lectured widely on physician adoption and change management, development of evidence-based content for electronic health records and using information technology to improve patient safety and quality.
+At UTHealth, Dr. Murphy has taught, published, and lectured widely on physician adoption and change management, the development of evidence-based content for electronic health records, and using information technology to improve patient safety and quality.

 He and his wife completed a 3.500-mile cross-country bicycle in 1996.